 Travel Assistance Program

-The University began a new Travel Assistance Program for employees and students effective February 1, 2003.
 The Travel Assistance Program provides assistance through toll free and collect phone numbers for travel related assistance needs such as medical evacuation and repatriation, worldwide medical and dental referrals, emergency travel arrangements, legal referrals, replacement of lost or stolen travel documents, to name but a few of the many services provided.

 The Travel Assistance Program is available to the following two groups of travelers:

 - All faculty and staff traveling on U.Va. business.
 While there is no cost to the traveling staff or faculty member for this coverage, enrollment is necessary.
 Coverage can be obtained by contacting Procurement’s Travel and Expense Services.

 - Students traveling overseas for a University activity.
 Any school or department interested in securing this coverage for a group of students traveling overseas should contact the International Studies Office.
 Please review the International Travel for Students policy for more information.